Career Opportunities After Graduation

-Promotion to Navy lieutenant (junior grade) or Marine Corps first lieutenant normally comes two years after commissioning.
-The next promotion, to Navy lieutenant or Marine Corps captain, normally comes four years after commissioning.
+Promotion to Navy Lieutenant (Junior Grade) or Marine Corps First Lieutenant normally comes two years after commissioning.
+The next promotion, to Navy Lieutenant or Marine Corps Captain, normally comes four years after commissioning.
 All of these figures, including cost-of-living increases, are subject to change.
-You can download a complete pay chart here.
+Download a complete pay chart.

 After Your First Tour of Duty